AB-xdev/java-annotation-processing-code-execution/README.md

 So if a malicous or manipulated library somehow ends up in your project, it can execute ANY code when compilation happens due to [Java's service-loading](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/ServiceLoader.html).

-Everything that uses a Java Compiler (e.g. `javac` or `ecj`) with the default options (IDEs like Eclipse/IntelliJ or the maven-compiler-plugin) are affected.
+Everything that uses a Java Compiler (e.g. `javac` or `ecj`) with the default options (IDEs like Eclipse/IntelliJ or the maven-compiler-plugin) is affected.

 ## Testing if your code is attackable